Steve Scalise: Tenure

 In 2011, Scalise became a co-sponsor of Bill H.R.
 3261, otherwise known as the Stop Online Piracy Act (withdrawn January 23, 2012).
 As chairman of the Republican Study Committee, Scalise dismissed Derek Khanna, a committee staffer, in December 2012 because of pressure from content industry lobbyists after the study committee published a memo advocating copyright reform.

 In 2013, Scalise voted against reauthorizing the Violence Against Women Act.
 Also in 2013, Scalise sponsored a bill called the FCC Consolidated Reporting Act.
 The bill makes the Federal Communications Commission (FCC) consolidate several of their reports into one report.

 In December 2017, Scalise voted in favor of the Tax Cuts and Jobs Act.
 Scalise says that the bill will "put more money in the pockets of hard-working families."

 Scalise was the ranking Republican on the House Select Subcommittee on the Coronavirus Crisis during the May 19, 2021, hearings involving Emergent BioSolutions founder Faud El-Hibiri and its CEO Robert G. Kramer.

+Being the most senior member in the House GOP leadership, Scalise plays the role of elder statesman offering his institutional knowledge to younger members and leaders.

 Leadership race

-In the aftermath of Rep. Eric Cantor's unexpected defeat by Dave Brat on June 10, 2014, Scalise launched a campaign to replace Rep. Kevin McCarthy in the position of Majority Whip of the House; McCarthy himself would replace Cantor as House Majority Leader.
+In the aftermath of Rep. Eric Cantor's unexpected defeat by Dave Brat on June 10, 2014, Scalise launched a campaign to replace Rep. Kevin McCarthy in the position of majority whip of the House; McCarthy himself would replace Cantor as House majority leader.
 Scalise's ascent to leadership built on his "come-from-behind win in 2012 to become chairman" of the Republican Study Committee.
 Scalise subsequently won a three-way race for whip, winning on the first ballot despite the efforts of fellow candidates Peter Roskam and Marlin Stutzman.
 He came under fire for using the assistance of a federal lobbyist, John Feehery, when hiring staff for the Majority Leader's Press Office.